 -From “Teaching in the 408”

-According to Google Analytics for this site, the 3 most common phrases typed in via Google that bring readers to ED News Daily are the following:
+Taking a look at the big data for this site specifically, the 3 most common phrases typed in via Google that bring readers to ED News Daily are the following:

 Combining these 3 simple phrases brings me to the conclusion that we have many teachers who are unhappy, looking for work outside the classroom, lacking funds, and are ready to leave the field all together.
-Having taught for 5 years, and choosing to leave the profession myself, I am personally aware of the reasons why effective educators move on.
-There are vast reasons across the scale, however, the bottom line is the following: if we have teachers all over America who are seriously unhappy in their roles, we have a bigger problem: the students are suffering in both academic and non-academic ways.
-Numbers, statistics, blue ribbons and test scores deem themselves meaningless and do not provide a true picture of what is taking place daily.
-As humans, we project our feelings, emotions, and behaviors in every situation, and if our students know we don’t want to be in the classroom, why should they want to be there?
+As a teacher and writer myself, I am personally aware of the reasons why effective educators leave the classroom.
+There are vast concerns across the scale, however, the bottom line is the following: if we have teachers all over America who are unhappy in their roles, we have students who are suffering in both academic and non-academic ways.
+For these issues, numbers, statistics, blue ribbons and test scores deem themselves meaningless and do not provide a true picture of what is taking place daily across classrooms in America.
+If our teachers do not want to be in the classroom, it is only natural for students to feel this resentment and displaced animosity.
+This situation begs to ask the question: Why would students want to be in the classroom if their teachers do not want to be there?

 Facts about the education profession: